USC vs. Colorado NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- USC has combined with its opponents to put up more than 51 points in three of four games this season.
+- USC and its opponents have gone over the current 51-point total in three of four games (75%) this season.

-- Colorado and its opponents have not yet combined to score more than 51 points in a game this season.
+- Colorado's games have yet to go over 51 points this season.

 - The combined points per game average of the two teams, 46.3, is 4.7 points fewer than Saturday's over/under.

-- The 47.5 combined points per game that these two squads have allowed this season are 3.5 fewer than the 51 over/under in this contest.
+- This contest's over/under is 3.5 points above the 47.5 these two squads combine to surrender per game this season.

-- The average total in Trojans games this season is 59.5, 8.5 points more than Saturday's over/under of 51.
+- Trojans games this season feature an average total of 59.5 points, a number 8.5 points higher than Saturday's over/under.

-- The 51 total in this game is 2.8 points above the 48.2 average total in Buffaloes games this season.
+- The 51 total in this game is 2.8 points higher than the 48.2 average total in Buffaloes games this season.

 USC Stats and Trends

-- So far this year USC has two wins against the spread.
+- USC has two wins against the spread in four games this year.

-- This season, the Trojans have two ATS wins in four games as a favorite of 7 points or more.
+- The Trojans have covered the spread twice this season when favored by 7 points or more (in four chances).

-- USC's games this year have gone over the total in two out of four opportunities (50%).
+- USC's games this year have hit the over on two of four set point totals (50%).

-- When USC records more than 20.5 points, it is 2-2 against the spread and 2-2 overall.
+- USC is 2-2 against the spread and 2-2 overall in games when it puts up more than 20.5 points.

-- When USC amasses over 356 yards, the team is 2-2 against the spread and 2-2 overall.
+- In games that USC picks up more than 356.0 yards, the team is 2-2 against the spread and 2-2 overall.

 - The Trojans have turned the ball over nine times this season, seven more turnovers than the Buffaloes have forced (2).